IPM Team

 Doug Walsh, Washington State IPM Coordinator, Professor of Entomology

 Walsh leads the Washington State Extension IPM Implementation Team.
 Founder and director of the Environmental and Agricultural Entomology Laboratory at WSU’s Irrigated Agriculture Research and Extension Center, he has received the Sahlin Award for Outreach and Engagement, the American Entomological Foundation’s Award for Excellence in Integrated Pest Management, and the WSU Excellence in Extension Award.
-At WSU since 1998, Walsh’s research and extension activities include a focus on hops, alfalfa seed, mint, wine and juice grapes, and pollinator protection.
+In 2023, he was named a Fellow of the Entomological Society of America.
+At WSU since 1998, Walsh’s research and extension activities focus on hops, alfalfa seed, mint, wine and juice grapes, and pollinator protection.

 dwalsh@wsu.edu